 At Gable Hall we believe that celebrating our differences, as well as our common interests, helps unite and educate us.
 Throughout the year we celebrate and raise awareness of a variety of Key Themes / Events that are taking place within our community and wider world.

 World Heritage Day - We are excited to share with you the Gable Hall Cultural Heritage Day!
-On this day, our school community come together to celebrate the diverse cultures that make up our community.
+On this day, our school community comes together to celebrate the diverse cultures that make up our community.
 We encourage our students and staff to dress up in colourful and traditional attire representing their cultural heritage.